 Why Do Leaves Change Colors in the Fall?

-Leaves contain chlorophyll, which gives the leaves its vibrant green color.
+Leaves contain chlorophyll, which gives the leaves a vibrant green color.
 Chlorophyll absorbs energy from sunlight, and that energy helps convert carbon dioxide and water to carbohydrates for food.

 Leaves also contain carotenoid, which creates bright yellow and orange colors that we see on carrots and bananas.
 During the spring and summer with plenty of sunlight, these colors are masked by the abundant amount of green coloring.

 In the fall, because of the limited amount of sunlight during the day, some plants produce less and less chlorophyll.
-Eventually, they stop making chlorophyll all together.
+Eventually, they stop making chlorophyll altogether.
 The carotenoid becomes more visible and hence the leaves turn yellow and orange.

 Final Thoughts on Coffee Filter Autumn Leaves